-Filtering can create a false sense of safety.
+Filtering violent material can create a false sense of safety.
 It’s the same when not-very-tech-savvy people install security software.
 They feel safe from malware threats but can relax and fall victim to phishing or other scams.

 While governments often set up filters with good intent, they can be used for censorship, even shutting down political opponents.

 On the positive side